Farlorn Alemen

 For our innocent spilled blood!

 III.
-Mine Land (My Land)
+Main Land (My Land)

 You are beautiful, my land, my blooming secret.